 Anus: The opening of the digestive tract through which bowel movements leave the body.

-Biofeedback: A technique in which an attempt is made to control body functions, such as heartbeat or blood pressure.
+Biofeedback: A technique used by physical therapists to help a person control body functions, such as heartbeat or blood pressure.

 Bowels: The small and large intestines.